Lionel Blackman: Career

 In March 2016 his report on the trial of two Myanmar migrant workers accused of the murders of David Miller and Hannah Witheridge on the Thai island of Koh Tao was issued.
 Several recommendations were made for improvements to the Thai criminal justice system.

 In April 2019 his joint report on the trial of Egyptian rights activist Amal Fathy was launched at a press conference in the European Parliament.

 In 2020 the Columbia Law School Human Rights Clinic in collaboration with TrialWatch and the Clooney Foundation for Justice Initiative published a report on the trial of two environmental activists in Thailand.
 Blackman was the expert contributor to the Report.

 In 2021 his observation report on the mass trial in Turkey against the religious movement led by controversial figure Adnan Oktar was published.

+His "Straightforward Guide for Criminal Trial Observers" is referenced in the FAIR TRIAL INDICATORS: Monitoring Conflict-Related Criminal Trials in Ukraine of the Asser Institute and has been translated into Turkish.

 Blackman is a visiting fellow at London South Bank University in Criminal Litigation at Masters level and lectures internationally on various aspects of the English legal system and the use of high technology in criminal trials.